Kate Upton Shares Sweet Tribute To Husband Justin Verlander After He Throws Third Career No-Hitter

 “I was definitely aware of the history aspect of it.
 Definitely a big hurdle to get over and a very special moment for me.”

-Verlander added after the game that he has “idolized” some of the pitchers in the elite club of three career no-hitters.
+Verlander added, after the game, that he has “idolized” some of the pitchers in the elite club of three career no-hitters.

 Kate Upton is more than just a supportive wife when it comes to Instagram.
 As Justin told Bleacher Report, she helped him through one of the darkest periods in his baseball career — and in his entire life — as he endured a series of injuries and had to fight to get back the velocity on his fastball.